 One-stop-shop: The back-end software on the shopping cart server processes an order submit form, and connects synchronously with the merchant gateway where it submits the payment.
 The pass or fail of the transaction is received and delivered back over the same connection to the browser.
 This is typical usage for shops using established merchant gateways like Authorizenet, Worldpay, Stripe, and many others.

 Offline card processing: The shopping cart back-end captures the credit card information, stores it securely, then it uses that information to process an order asynchronously.
 This method is preferred by high-volume sites (e.g.: Amazon).
-These sites cannot afford to have synchronous transactions take too long, and that block the server resources until the payment is processed.
+These sites cannot afford to have synchronous transactions that take too long, and that block the server resources until the payment is processed.
 This is also used when your order is not ready to ship right away, and you can only charge the card when the goods have shipped.
 You might have noticed that Amazon splits your order in smaller sub-orders that can be shipped separately, and you will be billed separately as they ship.
 This is also very convenient when you expect that parts of the order could be cancelled due to delays in availability, and you don’t want to deal with the fallback of doing partial refunds on tax and shipping costs.

 Delegate to the merchant pay interface: Smaller shops with less trust/visibility or those that don’t want to deal with the hassles of managing a merchant account, use a payment broker like Paypal that offers a feature called IPN (Instant Payment Notification).
 Instead of taking in the credit card number, the back-end only validates the input and then re-directs the user to PayPal.
 The customer has the confidence of a large and trusted entity to perform a transaction that can be disputed if necessary.
 Once the user decides whether to complete the transaction, PayPal gives the user the ability to go back to the shop site, while completing the final part of the transaction by sending a callback to the web site with a predefined set of parameters.
 The shop will then know to show the customer the order invoice for the completed order.